History of the Middle East: Mandatory Palestine, Transjordan, Saudi Arabia, and Egypt

 In the early 20th century, Syria and Egypt made moves towards independence.
 In 1919, Egyptian anti-colonial activist Saad Zaghloul orchestrated mass demonstrations in Egypt known as the 1919 Egyptian revolution, in which 800 Egyptians were killed and 1,600 wounded along with 61 European soldiers and civilians; Zaghloul would go on to serve as Prime Minister of Egypt.
-In 1920, Syrian forces were defeated by the French in the Battle of Maysalun and Iraqi rebels were defeated by the British when they revolted.
+In 1920, the French defeated Syrian forces in the Battle of Maysalun and the British defeated Iraqi rebels when they revolted.
 In 1922, the nominally independent Kingdom of Egypt was created following the British government's issuance of the Unilateral Declaration of Egyptian Independence.

 World War II (1939–1945)

-In 1939, World War II began when fascist Nazi Germany, led by Adolf Hitler, invaded Poland.
+In 1939, World War II began when Nazi Germany, led by Adolf Hitler, invaded Poland.
 It was mainly fought between the Allies (including Britain, the United States and the Soviet Union) against the Axis powers (including Germany, the Kingdom of Italy, and the Empire of Japan).
 Germany occupied much of Europe.
 In the Holocaust, Germany murdered millions of people in concentration camps throughout occupied Europe, including six million Jews.